Shyam Jaju: Political career

 From 1992 to 1996, he was the District Secretary of Ahmednagar and remained as a District President of Ahmednagar from 1996 to 1998.
 Meanwhile, in the same year, Shyam Jaju also became the Director of Sangamner Merchants Cooperative Bank.

 In the year 1998, his leadership qualities led him to be appointed as a Government Nominee Director of Pravara Rural Engineering College, Loni, Ahmednagar, North Maharashtra.
 Due to his charisma, in the same year, he was appointed as a member of Second Service Commission Recruitment Board.

 From the year 1992 to 2002, Shyam Jaju remained at the position of State Executive Member, Maharashtra and worker training cell.
 He was always known to deal with complicated tasks with ease and because of such qualities, he became the Office Secretary of BJP headquarters in Delhi in the year 2002 and remained on the same post until 2005.
 He has been at the position of Director, since 2004, of Keshav Sehkari Cooperative Bank.

 Owing to his adherence and faithfulness towards his responsibility, from the year 2005 to 2011, he remained the Incharge Office Secretary of BJP headquarters.
 In the interest of the state of Himachal Pradesh, Shyam Jaju was appointed as the Incharge of that state from 2011 to 2013.
 From the year 2011 to 2014, he stayed at the post of All India National Secretary of BJP.

 As a child, Shyam Jaju has always been interested in politics and due to his management skills, he came into the political field and since then, he has never looked back, instead he has moved forward in his political career.
 Shyam Jaju right from the year 2012 until present has stayed at the position of Vice President at All India International Vaish Federation.

 Determined to enhance the governance for the benefit of nation on the grounds that he desires to do something for the nation, he was appointed as the Incharge of Punjab in the year 2013 to 2014.
 From the year 2014 until present, he is the Incharge of Uttarakhand state and his strong will made him the Incharge of Delhi as well.
 He is the Incharge of Delhi, the capital of India, since 2015.

-He is the one who always spoke the truth and fought against injustice.
-He has always been true to his words and took a firm stand on his decisions.
 From the year 2014 onwards, he is firmly anchored on his position of National Vice President.

-His mission is to bring a positive change in our nation, and for that he has always worked hard and is still doing everything he could do to make amendments wherever possible.
-He has never backed away from his responsibilities and always made any decision keeping in mind everyone's interests and benefits.

-Shyam Jaju has stayed at various positions until now and has always fulfilled all his promises and shown that he is a capable and powerful leader and he will do anything in his power to make our nation developed.